BigWorldSetup/BigWorldSetup/README.md

 - Almost all of them! (use the Mod Request Template link above if there is a mod you want added)

-### Installation Steps (also in the tool - read carefully!) ###
+### Getting started ###

+0. Download Big World Setup zip archive and extract it anywhere you want (but not in your game folder!)
-0. Quit all games and game editors
+1. Close any open games and game editors to avoid interference with the installation process
-1. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
+2. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
-2. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
+3. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
-3. Download Big World Setup zip archive and extract it anywhere you want (but not in your game folder!)
-4. Execute "BiG World Setup.vbs" (this will auto-update to the latest version without overwriting local changes)
+4. Execute "Start BiG World Setup - Update If Needed.vbs" (this is the usual way to start the program)
-5. Optional: "BiG World Setup-Full-Update.vbs" (this will auto-update and destroy all local changes - be careful!)
+5. Optional: "Start BiG World Setup-Full - Without Update.vbs" (this will skip the auto-update feature)

+NOTE:  "Update If Needed" will download any updates to the program and revert any local changes you have made.
+If you are in the middle of an installation, it is safest to use "Without Update", but at all other times you should use "Update If Needed".

 ### How do I contribute? ###